Linear filtering with fractional noises: large time and small noise asymptotics: Proof of Theorem

 and

 respectively.
-It can be readily checked that both integrals are well defined.
-For $\alpha_2\in (1,2)$ the first term diverges to infinity as $z\to\infty$ and is compensated by the leading asymptotic term of the integral.
+For $\alpha_2\in (1,2)$ this first term diverges to infinity as $z\to\infty$ and compensates by the leading asymptotic term of the integral.
 Hence the useful information is actually contained in the second order asymptotics of these expressions. \end{rem}

-The next lemma summarizes some relevant properties of the structural function.
+The next lemma reveals several important properties of the structural function.